 - 1. The visiting team shall wear solid white jersey tops and stockings and the home team shall wear dark jersey tops and stockings.
 (New in 2018-19) - 2.
-If visible apparel is worn under the jersey and/or shorts, it shall be of a similar length, all alike and of a solid color. - Goalkeepers must have numbers on the back of the jersey and on the front of the jersey or pants/shorts.
+If visible apparel is worn under the jersey and/or shorts, it shall be of a similar length, all alike, and of a solid color. - Goalkeepers must have numbers on the back of the jersey and on the front of the jersey or pants/shorts.
 The goalkeeper's sock color must be different from the field players of his/her opponents. - 4.
 Both stockings shall be the same color.
 If tape or similar material (stays/straps) is applied externally to the socks, it must be of similar color as that part of the sock to which it is applied. - 5.
 Shoes must be worn. - 6.
 At MHSAA tournament games, the team in the top line of the bracket is the home team and therefore will wear dark jerseys and stockings.
+If the District host is on the bottom of the bracket, it is considered the visiting team and will wear white.
+It can, however, use its traditional home bench, locker room, and scoreboard position.